shipujin/liveslak/README.txt

   * The complete RAM filesystem which underpins the overlay is made available to the user of the Live OS as "/mnt/live"
   * The filesystem of the Live media is made available to the user of the Live OS as "/mnt/livemedia".
 If the media is a USB stick then you will have write access to "/mnt/livemedia".
   * With the root filesystem assembled, the Live OS is configured before it actually boots:
+    * If a OS-specific configuration file (by default ''/liveslak/slackware_os.cfg'') exists, its contents will be parsed.
+Values of the variables defined in this file overrule any default liveslak or boot commandline values.
     * if you specified "swap" on the boot commandline, any available swap partition will be added to "/etc/fstab" in the Live OS.
     * if you specified a custom keyboard layout for the console (and optionally another for X) by using the "kbd" and "xkb" boot parameters then these will be confifured in "/etc/rc.d/rc.keymap" and "/etc/X11/xorg.conf.d/30-keyboard.conf" in the Live OS.
     * Same for any custom locale which was specified with the "locale" parameter, this will get added to "/etc/profile.d/lang.sh".